ginigangadharan/Spend-Wise/README.md

 - [MySQL](https://www.mysql.com/)
 - [docker](https://www.docker.com/)

-## How to use?
+## How to run the project with Docker?
-Before proceeding make sure you have installed docker and docker-compose.
+Before proceeding make sure you have installed Git, docker and docker-compose.
 - To install docker and docker-compose, [Docker Compose](https://docs.docker.com/compose/)
 - Clone the repository and issue the below commands.
 ```
-$ cd %repo%
+$ cd Spend-Wise
 $ docker-compose up -d
 ```
 - This will build and run the react, node.js and MySQL containers.